Endpoint Devices Continue to Increase

 Visibility extends to device profiling.
 Determine which servers and applications they connect to and what data they share and collect.
 It’s also best to document software updates on the devices and their frequency.
 In addition, capture an understanding of the security risks each device presents.

 Automate a schedule for pushing patches and software updates to endpoint devices.

 Antivirus software and encryption serve only as an entry point for endpoint security.
 Even though next-generation antivirus detects known threats, it lacks the sophistication for advanced threats.

 That’s where endpoint detection and response (EDR) becomes a necessity as it identifies behaviors and footprints commonly associated with compromises and provides alerts in a potential compromise.
 In addition, EDR provides console alerting, reporting, incident response, and expanded location coverage.
 It also enables third-party integration.

 You’ll need to implement another IT solution for employee-owned devices, such as installing an agent on their devices or requiring VPN access for company assets.

 4. Implement a Zero-Trust Architecture

 We managed policy controls earlier.
-A zero-trust architecture ensures that because it controls your organization’s security policies centrally.
+A zero-trust architecture ensures that because it centrally controls your organization’s security policies.
 As a result, endpoint assessments occur continually against standard device configurations, access requests, privileges, and access rights.
-Employees gain network and application access using the principle of least privilege.
+As a result, employees gain network and application access using the principle of least privilege.

-Your zero-trust architecture should include multi-factor authentication and security information and event management (SIEM).
-SIEM centralizes documentation for monitoring and compliance.
-It also predicts security events by identifying vulnerabilities.
+Your zero-trust architecture should include multi-factor authentication, security information, and event management (SIEM).
+SIEM centralizes documentation for monitoring and compliance while also predicting security events by identifying vulnerabilities.